 Maria Vamvakinou, since 2001.

 Outer northern suburbs of Melbourne.
-Calwell covers the eastern half of the Hume council area, and a small part of the Brimbank council area.
-Calwell covers the suburbs of Broadmeadows, Tullamarine, Coolaroo, Meadow Heights, Greenvale, Yuroke, Mickleham, Kalkallo and Roxburgh Park, as well as Melbourne Airport.
+Calwell covers the eastern half of the Hume council area, including the suburbs of Broadmeadows, Coolaroo, Meadow Heights, Greenvale, Yuroke, Mickleham, Kalkallo and Roxburgh Park.

 The seat was first won in 1984 by Andrew Theophanous.
 Theophanous had previously held Burke since 1980.
 He served as a Parliamentary Secretary in the final term of the Labor government from 1993 to 1996.
 He came under fire for allegations of migration fraud.
 He resigned from the ALP in 2000 and served out his term as an independent, losing in 2001.
 He later served time in prison.

 Calwell was won in 2001 by Maria Vamvakinou, and she has held the seat ever since.

 - Mark Preston (One Nation)

 - Maria Bengtsson (Federation)

 2019 two-party-preferred result